 Is there a membership fee?

-No. The only thing we will charge you for outside of your training is the annual insurance, which is around £10.
+No. The only thing we will charge you for outside of your training is the annual insurance, which is around £20, and a WAMA (World Alliance of Martial Arts) membership, which is a one-off payment of £10.
 This is not a club that’s devoted to making money – we’ll only charge you what we need to cover our costs.

 At what age can my child start training?

 Children of any age are welcome to train in our Shōrinji Kenpō clubs.
 The only exception is the Southampton University Dojo, which has an over 16 age limit.
 Children under 7 should be accompanied by an adult or an older sibling for the duration of their training – though you are not required to stay for the full length.
 Our youngest kenshi is 3 years old.

 I’m disabled/LGBT+/from an ethnic minority – can I still train?

 We understand that personal issues can make people reluctant to join new groups and social circles – it can be very intimidating.
 The easy answer is yes.
 We have kenshi from every walk of life, and from across the disabled/LGBT+/religious/racial spectrums.
 We don’t care about your personal life, unless you want us to.
 All we’re here for is teaching this martial art to anyone who’s willing to learn.